714-892-7711 ext 58420

 Degrees and certificates are not automatically awarded when you have completed all your requirements.
 If you are seeking an Associate’s Degree or a Certificate, you may submit a petition to graduate during the filing periods.
-Please petition during your last semester.
-The petitions to graduate are available in-person in Admissions & Records in the Student Services Center or by submitting your petition online (see below.)
+Please petition during your last semester using this form (see below).

 GRADUATION FILING PERIODS

 - What will happen after I submit the graduation petition?
 Your petition will go through a series of evaluation.
 Please ensure successful completion of all your in progress courses.
 If you do not have in progress courses, no further action is required unless notified.

 - Will I be notified of my status?
 If you are required to perform further action or have been denied, you will be notified through your student email and personal email (if any).
 All students may check their unofficial transcript for most updated degree/certificate status.

 - How do I update my mailing and email address?
 You may update your mailing and personal email address by logging on to your MyGWC account.